See what drives us forward from our team to our values.

 If an employer is concerned that some employees may not receive a sufficient reimbursement at the IRS rate, then they should explore other options.
 This is especially important if these employees operate in a state with strict labor laws.
 But it is important to consider non-taxable options, since taxation only adds further costs to the company and reduces employee take-home pay.

-FAVR, or fixed and variable rate reimbursement
+Fixed and variable rate

-This alternate IRS-approved method is also tax-free but holds the advantage of delivering reimbursements based on the varied expense levels of different employee zip codes.
+FAVR, or fixed and variable rate reimbursement is an alternate IRS-recommended method.
+FAVR is tax-free but holds the advantage of delivering reimbursements based on the varied expense levels of different employee zip codes.

 Fixed and variable rate reimbursement also does a much better job protecting employers from infringing on labor laws, leaving employees under-reimbursed, or over-reimbursing high-mileage employees.
 This is because it combines a smaller mileage rate with a flat monthly payment calculated for each employee.